 A court must have both subject-matter jurisdiction and personal jurisdiction in every case.
 While subject-matter jurisdiction regards the court’s authority to hear a certain type of case, personal jurisdiction regards the authority for a court to exercise jurisdiction over an individual.
 That is, the court must have the legal authority to adjudicate the matter involving the specific individual.
 Determining whether a court has personal jurisdiction over an individual is different for criminal and civil cases.

-• Criminal Case – In a criminal case, a court has personal jurisdiction over the defendant if the defendant committed the alleged criminal conduct within the court’s geographic jurisdiction.
+In a criminal case, a court has personal jurisdiction over the defendant if the defendant committed the alleged criminal conduct within the court’s geographic jurisdiction.
 A federal court will have personal jurisdiction over a defendant committing any criminal activity within the United States, though the specific district in which to prosecute the case is specified by Rule 18 of the Federal Rules of Criminal Procedure.
 A state court will have personal jurisdiction over a defendant committing any criminal activity within that state’s borders.
 There is a basis for a state court to exercise personal jurisdiction over a defendant who committed a criminal act outside of the state if there is a detrimental impact on the state.

 In a criminal case, personal jurisdiction is generally not an issue.
 An individual would assert a defense to the alleged crime rather than assert a lack of personal jurisdiction.
 In a civil case, however, personal jurisdiction is a hotly debated topic.
 This is particularly true for businesses that place products into the market for sale.
 There is a great deal of uncertainty as to what amount of sales activity in a state will subject the business to personal jurisdiction in that state’s courts.

-• Discussion: Why are the requirements for personal jurisdiction different for criminal cases versus civil cases?
+Discussion: Why are the requirements for personal jurisdiction different for criminal cases versus civil cases?
 Is there an argument for extending a state’s personal jurisdiction over alleged criminal activity carried on outside of the state’s jurisdiction?
-Would it be fair to subject